markpbaggett/utk_hyrax_review_docs/docs/source/contents/8_migration_paths.rst

 From the findings:

     Of the three available tools, migration-utils would be the most useful to the custom Fedora 3.x repositories (National Library of Medicine, University of Wisconsin-Madison, UNC Chapel Hill, Amherst College).
-While it won’t address any of their front-end applications, migration-utils could be helpful in simply getting the data from Fedora 3.x to Fedora 4.x.
+While it won’t address any of their front-end applications, **migration-utils could be helpful in simply getting the data from Fedora 3.x to Fedora 4.x**.
 In each case this would require some configuration and likely customization via plug-ins, but it would save the effort required to write custom migration scripts.
 However, the tool has not had any releases since Fedora 4.6.x so it would need to be updated to support Fedora 5.x and higher.

 =================================
 Gaps and Analysis and Conclusions